PM witness at significant Tauranga deed signing

 Tauranga's new $304 million civic precinct is a step closer today after the signing of a deed attended by Prime Minister Jacinda Ardern.

-Ardern is speaking at the signing of the Te Manawataki o Te Papa Trust deed in Tauranga this morning.
+Ardern spoke at the signing of the Te Manawataki o Te Papa Charitable Trust deed in Tauranga this morning.

 Last month, the Tauranga City Council commission approved the establishment of a new Council Controlled Organisation Charitable Trust that would own the land referred to as 'Site A' of the civic precinct.
 'Site A' is the land between Wharf St, Willow St, Harington St and Durham St.